needle-mirror/com.unity.xr.arfoundation/Documentation~/arsubsystems/arsubsystems.md

 ---
 uid: arsubsystems-manual
 ---
-# About Subsystems
+# Subsystems

-A [subsystem](xref:UnityEngine.Subsystem) is a platform-agnostic interface for surfacing different types of functionality and data.
-The AR-related subsystems use the namespace `UnityEngine.XR.ARSubsystems`.
-This package only provides the interface for various subsystems.
-Implementations for these subsystems (called "providers") are typically provided as separate packages or plug-ins.
-These are called "provider implementations".
+A [subsystem](xref:UnityEngine.Subsystem) is a platform-agnostic interface for surfacing different types of functionality and data within Unity.
+The subsystems in this package use the namespace `UnityEngine.XR.ARSubsystems`, but this namespace only contains the interfaces for these subsystems.
+Subsystem implementations are called *providers*, and are typically made available in separate packages called *provider plug-ins*.

-This package provides interfaces for the following subsystems:
+This package contains interfaces for the following subsystems:

 - [Session](session-subsystem.md)
 - [Anchors](anchor-subsystem.md)